akauppi/GroundLevel-firebase-es/tools/firebase-prime/README.md

 ## Approach

-We're using the *client side* Firebase library (since it's available for a front end project anyhow) and the trick that the emulator allows `{ uid: "owner" }` to act as admin.
+<strike>We're using</strike> We'd like to use the *client side* Firebase library (since it's available for a front end project anyhow) <strike>and the trick that the emulator allows `{ uid: "owner" }` to act as admin.</strike>

+>Status: For now, using `firebase-admin`, but the The Day Will Come when we can do this with client library!